hongting-zhao/hongting-zhao.github.io/index.md

 ### News

   * Awarded AHA Postdoctoral Fellowship For "Diffuse Optics for Noninvasive Estimation of Cerebral Venous Oxygenation in Children with Congenital Heart Disease", 2025 - 2026
-  * Serve as area chair at SPIE Photonics West, 2025
+  * Serve as session chair at SPIE Photonics West, 2025
-  * Serve as Poster Judge at Britan Chance Symposium, 2024
+  * Serve as Poster Judge at Britton Chance International Symposium on Metabolic Imaging and Spectroscopy, 2024
-  * Awarded AHA Predoctoral Fellowship for "Improving", 2023 - 2024
+  * Awarded AHA Predoctoral Fellowship for "Improving Hemodynamic Biomarkers of Delayed Cerebral Ischemia and Subarachnoid Hemorrhage", 2023 - 2024
-  * Best paper finalist, "", 202
+  * Student Paper Finalist, "Optimize Diffuse Correlation Spectroscopy measurements of cerebral blood flow with a multi-layer analytical model", 2022
 ---

 ### Contact